JoshCap20/CodeAuditWeb/README.md

 # CodeAuditWeb

-CodeAuditWeb is a robust web application designed for developers and coders to test and analyze the performance of their code.
-Built on FastAPI, it provides an intuitive interface to execute code snippets, analyze execution time, memory usage, and detailed profiling, with additional graphically analysis.
+CodeAuditWeb is a web application designed for developers and coders to test and analyze the performance of their code.
+Built on FastAPI, it provides an intuitive interface to execute code snippets, analyze execution time, memory usage, and detailed profiling, with additional graphical analysis available.
 Additionally, it features an endpoint testing tool allowing users to test various HTTP methods.

+Currently, this project supports Python, with plans to add support for other languages in the future.
+Feel free to contribute to the project by adding new analysis strategies or additional language support.

 ## Features